Chantaje: Live performances

+Maluma performed the song in Valparaíso at the Viña del Mar International Song Festival in February 2017, then on his various tours since, where he typically has a female vocalist stand-in for Shakira's vocals.

-Shakira performed Chantaje with Coldplay's lead vocalist Chris Martin at Global Citizen Festival Hamburg, on 6 July 2017.
+Shakira performed "Chantaje" with Coldplay's lead vocalist Chris Martin at the Global Citizen Festival in Hamburg in July 2017.
 She tried to get him to sing and understand the Spanish words.
+Shakira subsequently performed the song, solo, during her El Dorado World Tour in 2018.

-Shakira also performed a shortened, Salsa-inspired version of the song with Bad Bunny, during her medley of songs at the Super Bowl LIV halftime show.
+Shakira performed a shortened, Salsa-inspired version of the song with Bad Bunny during her medley of songs at the Super Bowl LIV halftime show in 2020.

-Maluma performed the song at the Viña del Mar Festival in Valparaíso, Chile, as well as on his various tours since the song's release.
-He normally has a female backup vocalist "act" as Shakira and sing her lines.
-Likewise, Shakira has also performed the song, solo, during her El Dorado World Tour.